-Almost every mastectomy patient is medically appropriate for reconstruction and federal law has made it mandatory that health insurance companies, including Medicare and Medicaid, cover the costs of reconstructive surgery.
-Therefore, no woman should live out her life without reconstructive surgery after a mastectomy.
+Almost every mastectomy patient is a candidate for breast reconstruction of some type, and federal law has made it mandatory that health insurance companies, including Medicare and Medicaid, cover the costs of reconstructive surgery.
+Therefore, no woman should feel she has to live with a mastectomy defect if she desires reconstruction.

-The best candidates are women whose cancer has been eliminated by the mastectomy.
-The ideal method is to visit with Dr. Soto before your initial surgery is done, because there are several options for reconstruction and evaluating these options before your initial surgery makes for better long-term results.
+The best candidates for breast reconstruction are otherwise healthy women whose cancer has been eliminated by the mastectomy and any adjuvant care necessary.
+It is important that your body has completely recovered from the cancer care, and Dr. Soto will carefully coordinate the timing of your breast reconstruction with your oncologist and mastectomy surgeon.
+Ideally, we would love for you to come in and visit with Dr. Soto before your mastectomy surgery is performed, because there are several options for reconstruction and evaluating these options before your initial surgery facilitates coordination among the physicians involved in your care and this in turn leads to better long-term results.

 Return to Breast Home Page